codinghands/sabdash/README.md

-SABDash
+SABDash for Tingbot
 =====
-Another app to monitor downloads and manage your SABnzbd queue
+Another app to monitor downloads and manage your SABnzbd queue on Tingbot

 Settings
 --------